AKlyuev/blockmatrixChain/README.md

 * Pass funds along with a message to other user’s wallets
 * Modify messages passed along with transactions after blocks have been published

 I highly encourage viewing of the [manual](docs/Manual.pdf) in the docs folder for information on the idea behind this package, and more information on how to use it.
+This project was [presented](docs/BlockMatrices.pdf) to NIST, and was later presented to the 2018 IEEE Blockchain Summit (in slightly altered form).
+The link to the NIST block matrix repo can be found [here](https://github.com/usnistgov/blockmatrix).

 *For any questions regarding the package, please contact:*